Woman killed outside Yankee Stadium when driver of possibly stolen BMW ran red light, NYPD says

 "Terrible boom, it was like a tremendous noise," said Nelson Arroyo, who was getting breakfast when he heard the crash.
 "I came right after, they were taking the people to the hospital."

-Police said a 69-year-old woman driving an SUV south on River Avenue was T-boned by a BMW going west on 161st Street.
+Police said 69-year-old Cathy Garcia was driving an SUV south on River Avenue when it was T-boned by a BMW going west on 161st Street.
 The BMW driver ran a red light, police said.

 "This is terrible.
 If it was my family, I would be crying all day," one person said.